 End of Life care can be a very rewarding career.
 First we recommend taking training by a reputable educational institution.

-We also accept US-based training programs like Doulagivers, INELDA, Beyond Yonders, University of Vermont, and the Conscious Dying Institute, however we ask that you take supplementary training on Canadian Advance Care Planning, which we can help you with.
+We also recommend US-based training programs like Doulagivers, INELDA, University of Vermont, Quality of Life Care, Doorway into Light, International Doula Life Movement, the Conscious Dying Institute, and End-of-Life Doula Training with Henry Fersko-Weiss, however we encourage you to take supplementary training on Canadian Advance Care Planning, which we can help you with.

 Are you a nurse, doctor, or social worker, looking to upgrade your end of life care skills to enhance your career?
 The following are great resources: